jorisvink/sanctum/docs/agelas.md

 ## Caveats

-Agelas does not include a nonce of sorts, making it more difficult to use when trying to encrypt multiple messages under the same key.

-Be extremely careful to not use the same key to encrypt different plaintexts as that will lead to the loss of confidentiality, big time.
+Be extremely careful to not use the same key to encrypt different plaintexts as that will lead to the loss of confidentiality for the entire first 128-byte block.

 You are warned.